 It's not uncommon for dogs to develop bacterial or fungal infections of the paws.
 These infections may occur for unknown reasons.
 However, sometimes they are secondary to allergies.
 When a dog frequently licks his paws, they stay damp and are more susceptible to bacteria and fungi.

-External parasitic infections like fleas or mange also tend to make the paws very itchy, leading to excessive licking.
+External parasitic infections like fleas or mange or hookworms also tend to make the paws very itchy, leading to excessive licking.

 What to Do If Your Dog Is Licking Their Paws Too Much